Lead Kindly Light

 Since baseball and football were covered, Zipp Newman developed the idea of the Better Hearing Center Basketball Game in 1947.
 The Downtown Lion’s Club of Birmingham dedicated one its service programs in honor of Newman for his public service in 1948.
 But Newman’s notoriety was not all local or regional.

-In Atlantic City, New Jersey the American Hospital Association at its 50th anniversary convention in 1948, honored Henry Hardin Newman for his dedicated service in fund-raising for multiple health organizations in Alabama.
+In Atlantic City, New Jersey the American Hospital Association at its fiftieth anniversary convention in 1948, honored Henry Hardin Newman for his dedicated service in fund-raising for multiple health organizations in Alabama.

 In 1951 the Crippled Children’s Hospital was built due in no small part to the fund-raising efforts of Newman and the MMQBC.
 The chapel of that new hospital was dedicated as the “Zipp Newman Chapel.”

 The year 1954 saw the miracle of the polio vaccine which over the course of just a few years virtually eliminated polio.
-Thankfully there would be no more need for the Crippled Children’s Hospital so the MMQBC sold the hospital building to the University of Alabama Medical Center and the sale’s proceeds were added to the club’s funding account.
+Thankfully there would be no more need for the Crippled Children’s Hospital so the MMQBC sold the hospital building to the University of Alabama Medical Center and the sales’ proceeds were added to the club’s charity-funding account.

 In 1969 Zipp Newman published a book entitled The Impact of Southern Football.
 Between 1919 and 1969 Zipp had “seen it all.”
 But it was not all about sports.
 The book chronicled exciting sporting events that he witnessed but it was chiefly about people.

-Newman led readers not only of his newspaper column but of his book as well, through the life struggles, experiences, and contributions of many people.
-In the third paragraph of his opening chapter Newman writes “The impact of southern football has come through sweat and toil, sacrifices, great leadership and persuasive leadership in eliminating hypocrisy in player recruiting.”
+Newman guided readers of his newspaper column, and of his book as well, through the life struggles, experiences, and contributions of many people.
+In the third paragraph of his opening chapter Newman wrote that “The impact of southern football has come through sweat and toil, sacrifices, great leadership and persuasive leadership in eliminating hypocrisy in player recruiting.”
 Newman knew the effects of good and great leadership.